-Empower, as the Plan's trustee and recordkeeper, has established a separate stable value fund (Fund), for the Plan.
-The Fund is an interest-earning contract that provides a stable rate of return by investing in a pool of government securities backed by the full faith and credit of the U.S. government and/or its agencies.
-In advance of each calendar quarter, Empower establishes a rate of return for that quarter for the Fund.
-The rate in effect for the quarter ended June 30, 2022 and 2021 was 1.10% and 1.40%, respectively.
+Empower, as the Plan's trustee and record keeper, has established a separate stable value fund for the Plan and the Savings Incentive Plan.
+The Stable Value Fund is an interest-earning contract that provides a stable rate of return by investing in a pool of government securities backed by the full faith and credit of the U.S. government and/or its agencies.
+In advance of each calendar quarter, Empower establishes a rate of return for that quarter for the Stable Value Fund.
+The rate in effect for the quarters ended June 30, 2022 and 2021 was 1.10% and 1.40%, respectively.

-Stable Value fund investment income included in the accompanying financial statements is net of annual fees which are deducted from earnings prior to posting to the participant accounts.
+The Stable Value Fund's investment income included in the accompanying financial statements is net of annual fees which are deducted from earnings prior to posting to the participant accounts.